Top 10 Best Sites

 Many people have a hard time connecting feelings to words.

 Is your love crush showing up?
 Do you two have fun dates or just bedroom frolics?
-Is there a lot of phone time where you talk about real things — family, life goals, etc?
+Is there a lot of phone time where you talk about real things — family, life goals, and values?
 These are the big indicators that he is into you.

 In the end, listen to your stomach.
 If your date’s inconsistent behavior or emotional avoidance gives you an uneasy feeling in your gut, then you have to pay attention to that.